Home Fire Safety: Using Electricity Safely in Your Home

 You can easily prevent fires in your home by using electrical equipment safety and maintaining it regularly.
 Below are some of the things you can do to prevent a fire in your home.

-Contact Aegis Safe for fire extinguishers and fire safety services in Sydney.
+Contact Aegis Safe for fire extinguishers and fire services.

 A build up of grease, dirt and dust can fuel a ﬁre.

 All electrical appliances including air conditioners, toasters, heaters, ﬁlters on clothes dryers and range hoods need regular cleaning.

 Fire can be caused by damaged and frayed cords.

 Cords on electrical appliances need to be checked regularly.
 We recommended that a licensed professional carries out any repairs that are required.

 Use power boards and double adaptors properly to avoid ﬁres.

 Don’t overload your electrics by plugging a double adaptor or power board into another double adaptor or power board as it can be dangerous.